markbeep/nixos-config/README.md

 # builds the main part using the custom configuration
 sudo nixos-rebuild switch -I $HOME/nixos-config/configuration.nix
 ```

 # SSH

-For applications that are in private repos (visdev) for example, the private keys
+For applications that are in private repos (visdev) for example, the private
-and config needs to be added to the root user .ssh directory, since nixos-rebuild
+keys and config needs to be added to the root user .ssh directory, since
-is ran as root.
+nixos-rebuild is ran as root.

+# Private Files

+Files ending in `.priv` are private and encrypted with
+[git-crypt](https://github.com/AGWA/git-crypt).
+To decrypt them (if you have the
+permissions), you can simply run `git-crypt unlock` or `git-crypt unlock
+/path/to/file` if a key file is given.